SiliconLabs/wisun-br-linux-docker/README.md

   2. The other hosts only use IPv4.
 IPv4 traffic won't be impacted.
 However, some DNS records may contain IPv4 and IPv6 fields.
-In this case, the applications may try to use the new shiny IPv6 configuration.
+In this case, the applications may try to use the new IPv6 configuration.
 The hosts will forward IPv6 traffic to the Docker image.
 The image will return an error.
-Most of the time, the application will fallback to IPv4 and it will work.
+     Most of the time, the application will fall back to IPv4 and it will work.
      Else, the application will just stop here with a failure.

 If you don't enforce `site_local`, the image will try to detect existing IPv6 networks. `site_local` will be started only if no IPv6 network has been detected.
 The first scenario is unlikely to happen.

-If you use `site_local` mode, we recommend to use a dedicated network.
+If you use `site_local` mode, we recommend using a dedicated network.

 # Further improvements

 * Replace radvd with a small RS/RA (Router Solicitation/Router Advertisement) proxy. nd-proxy.c seems to mostly do the job, but:
-   1. for an unknown reason, it does not receive RS from tun0 and does not send RA to tun0 (while radvd is able to do that very well)
+   1. For an unknown reason, it does not receive RS from tun0 and does not send RA to tun0 (while radvd is able to do that very well).
-   2. it is written in C++
+   2. It is written in C++.
 * Provide an example of Prefix Delegation and DHCPv6-PD
 * Docker does not yet support `--ipam-driver=dhcp --ipam-opt dhcp_interface=eth0`